Infrastructure and Tools

 Additionally, there is an

-index.html that shows how to run the application using optimized scripts and assets.
+index.html that allows you to run the application using optimized scripts and assets.

 Let us dissect the startup process of a LaxarJS application based on the